nicklockwood/ShapeScript/docs/ios/commands.md

 ## Materials

-The `color`, `texture` and `opacity` commands are used to specify the appearance of shapes when rendered.
+The `material` command (along with individual material property commands such as `color` and `texture`) are used to specify the appearance of shapes when rendered.
 These commands are documented in the [materials](materials.md) section.

 ## Font